Super Easy Frosted Fudge Brownies for a Crowd

 - Pour the batter into the buttered sheet pan and smooth it into an even layer.
 Sprinkle the chocolate chips evenly over the batter.
 Bake for 21 - 24 minutes, until the brownies are just barely set in the center of the pan.

 - Set the pan on a wire rack and let cool completely before frosting.

 - Put the chocolate chips in a medium size bowl and set aside.

 - Add the powdered sugar, milk, butter, and salt to a medium size sauce pan set over medium-high heat.
 Cook, stirring frequently, until the butter melts and the mixture comes to a boil.
 Let boil, stirring constantly, for 30 seconds.

 - Pour the butter and sugar mixture over the chocolate chips and let sit for 5 minutes.
 Stir until all the chocolate chips are melted and the frosting is smooth, then stir in the vanilla.

 - Pour the frosting over the cooled brownies, spreading it into a thin even layer.
 Let the frosting set for at least 30 minutes before cutting and serving.

-Using 3/4 tsp salt and salted butter in the frosting will create a salted-chocolate flavor that I think is delicious next to the sweetness of the brownies.
-However, if you are not a fan of salted chocolate, go easy on the salt, starting with 1/4 tsp, tasting the frosting when you’re done making it and adding more if you like, until it taste right to you.
+- Using ¾ teaspoon salt and salted butter in the frosting will create a salted-chocolate flavor that I think is delicious next to the sweetness of the brownies.
+However, if you are not a fan of salted chocolate, go easy on the salt, starting with ¼ teaspoon, tasting the frosting when you're done making it and adding more if you like, until it taste right to you.

 © Of Batter and Dough.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.
 Some of the links above are affiliate links, which pay me a small commission for my referral at no extra cost to you!
 Thank you for supporting Of Batter and Dough.